noel09/cecs-scm/README.md

 CECS 543 - Section 01
 ## Introduction
 This project part is to form a development team and to build the first part of our SCM (Source Code Management) project (AKA a VCS: Version Control System).
 This part only implements an initial use-case: Create Repo.
 It also makes a number of simplifying assumptions in order to get to working S/W quickly.
 For background material, review on-line user documentation for Fossil, Git, and/or Subversion.
-Note, and “artifact” is a version of a file.
+Note, and artifact is a version of a file.
 The SCM repository will hold multiple versions of a given file, hence the original file name is not sufficient to distinguish between two of its artifacts; hence, within the repository we will use a code name for each artifact and will put all the artifacts of a particular file in a folder which has the original file's name.

 ## Requirements
 * Java 1.8
-* Windows 7 or higher
+* Windows 7 or higher; or MacOSX

 ## Build
 * To compile: ```javac cecs/scm/Main.java```